Ramadan Charades Generator – 100+ Holy Month Ideas for Families

 Every prompt is action-based and fully halal — not just a word — making each card immediately meaningful to act and a wonderful way to celebrate the spirit of Ramadan together as a family.

-👶 Kids Ramadan
+👶 easy Ramadan

 - Waking up sleepily for Suhoor